-How a Sentence is Determined
+How a Sentence is Determined (NSW)

 A judge or magistrate must consider many factors in deciding on the appropriate sentence for an offence.
 There is no single correct sentence for a particular crime because the circumstances of each offence and each offender will influence the severity, duration and nature of the sentence that is appropriate.
 Sentencing in New South Wales if governed by the Crime (Sentencing Procedure) Act 1999.

 The court must order a sentence that is fair considering the gravity of the offence and the particular circumstances of the offender.
 This is known as the principle of proportionality.